 Welsh Practitioner’s Network

 Pact also provide support for professionals whose work brings them into contact with families dealing with imprisonment through the Welsh Practitioner Network.
 As a member of the virtual network, you will be the first to receive updates on new initiatives, information on work with families in the sector, have a chance to feed in to national consultations and policy and have access to an annual programme of events and workshops.
 To learn more, or to add yourself to the network, please contact: Joanne.firstname.lastname@example.org or 01792 485392

-Pact and Public Sector Prisons Wales have been shortlisted for an award for their outstanding partnership with the Charity Times awards.
+Pact and Public Sector Prisons Wales were delighted to have been shortlisted for an award for their outstanding partnership with the Charity Times awards.

 Pact and the Prison Service in Wales have worked together to write a strategy for visiting prisons in Wales, called ‘Every Visit Counts’, which will be launched at the conference in September.
 It lays out prisons’ commitment to the importance of visits and how they will work to develop them.